About Emma Hart Acupuncture

 • 灸 = moxibustion

-Rooted in Chinese medicine principles, acupuncture works by supporting the body’s ability to rebalance and repair itself over time (homeostasis).
+Acupuncture works by supporting the body’s ability to rebalance and repair itself over time also known as homeostasis.

 • Moxibustion (àijǐu, 艾灸)